-Your maths tutor is there to guide you on your way.
+Your online math tutors are there to guide you on your way.
 In addition to their teaching skills, they’ll also provide you with the tools to better complete your Maths exercises.

 Are you still waiting to start your maths tutorials?
 Have a look at our article: 10 Good Reasons to Take Maths Lessons.